Lss1242/Lss1242.github.io/_pages/about.md

 ======
 1. Randomised Algorithms including Evolutionary Algorithms or ohter bio-inspired algorithms

-1. Probability theory and its applications on theoretical analysis on randomised algorihtms
+2. Probability theory and its applications on theoretical analysis on randomised algorihtms

+3. Black-Box Optimisation, Adversarial Optimsation.

-1. Machine Learning, Reinforcement Learning and their interplay with Evolutionary computation
+4. Machine Learning, Reinforcement Learning and their interplay with Evolutionary computation

 News:
 ------
 **18 Apr.
 2024**: Our paper with Prof. Per Kristian Lehre has been accepted in IJCAI2024

 **17-18 Apr.
-2024**: Physically attending workshop on Evolutionary Computation in Nanjing University, China
+2024**: Physically attending workshop on Evolutionary Computation at Nanjing University, in Nanjing, China

 **18 Mar.
 2024**: Physically attending Early Career Researchers Connect (ECR Connect) organised by The Alan Turing Institute, in London, UK

-Before ······
+**Before**: ······

 <!-- Getting started